lvlcn-t/secret-detection-operator/README.md

 - **ConfigMap Mutation:** Optionally remove secret keys after migrating them.

-- **Scanner Engine:** Currently only `gitleaks` is supported, but more engines may be added in the future.
+- **Scanner Engine:** Currently only `Gitleaks` is supported, but more engines may be added in the future.

 - **Hash Algorithm:** Select how detected secrets are reported (`sha256`, `sha512`, or `none`).
 Note that `none` will report the raw value in `base64` format, which may not be secure.